Skip to content

 Pattern Matching

 Activities return plain values when called from workflows.
-If an activity fails, it will throw an error:
+If an activity fails, the framework rethrows the ApplicationFailure so workflow code can catch it like any other Temporal failure:

 typescript